markjaniczak/symbology-scanner/README.md

 ```

 ## Supported hardware
 This library has not yet been tested on any hardware.
 If you have a scanner that you would like to test this library with, please open an issue or a pull request.
 Generally, this library *should* work with any hardware that emits keydown events.
 You can tweak the `scannerOptions` to match the behaviour of your hardware.
-A common configuration is:
+For example, if your scanner emits a newline character after each scan, you can configure the `scannerOptions` like so:

 ```js
 const scannerOptions = {